Benson group increment theory: Applications

 Another example from the literature is when the BGIT was used to corroborate experimental evidence of the enthalpy of formation of benzo[k]fluoranthene.
 The experimental value was determined to be 296.6 kJ/mol with a standard deviation of 6.4 kJ/mol.
 This is within the error of the BGIT and is in good agreement with the calculated value.
 Notice that the carbons at the fused rings are treated differently than regular benzene carbons.
 Not only can the BGIT be used to confirm experimental values, but can also to confirm theoretical values.

 BGIT also can be used for comparing the thermodynamics of simplified hydrogenation reactions for alkene (2-methyl-1-butene) and ketone(2-butanone).
 This is a thermodynamic argument, and kinetics are ignored.
 As determined by the enthalpies below the corresponding molecules, the enthalpy of reaction for 2-methyl-1-butene going to 2-methyl-butane is −29.07 kcal/mol, which is in great agreement with the value calculated from NIST, −28.31 kcal/mol.
 For 2-butanone going to 2-butanol, enthalpy of reaction is −13.75 kcal/mol, which again is in excellent agreement with −14.02 kcal/mol.
 While both reactions are thermodynamically favored, the alkene will be far more exothermic than the corresponding ketone.

 Limitations

 As powerful as it is, BGIT does have several limitations that restrict its usage.

 Inaccuracy

 There is an overall 2–3 kcal/mol error using the Benson group-increment theory to calculate the ΔHf.
-The value of each group is estimated on the base of the average ΔΔHf0 shown above and there will be a dispersion around the average ΔΔHf0.
+The value of each group is estimated on the base of the average ΔΔHf° shown above and there will be a dispersion around the average ΔΔHf°.
 Also, it can only be as accurate as the experimental accuracy.
 That's the derivation of the error, and there is nearly no way to make it more accurate.